Commonwealth Stadium: Facilities

 The stadium prior to its 2013 renovations.

 At Commonwealth Stadium complex is the Field House, an 90,000 ft2 three-storey training facility which includes a running track, a 64 by 64 m artificial turf training field, a fitness and weight room, locker rooms and a running track.
-It is part of the Commonwealth Community Recreation Centre, which also includes a 60,000 ft2 aquatics centre with a four-lane lap pool, water slides and a recreational pool; 30,000 ft2 of administrative offices; and a 30,000 ft2 fitness centre.
+It is part of the Commonwealth Community Recreation Centre, which also includes a 60,000 ft2 aquatics centre with a four-lane lap pool, a water slide and a recreational pool; 30,000 ft2 of administrative offices; a 30,000 ft2 fitness centre, and the Edmonton Elks' team store.
 The building features a central lobby with each of the facilities in an annex.
 The centre has Leadership in Energy and Environmental Design (LEED) Silver certification.
 Adjacent to Commonwealth Stadium lies Clarke Stadium; it seats 5,000 and is used as a training field and as the home ground of the Canadian Premier League side FC Edmonton until it was dissolved in 2022.

 The stadium is served by Stadium station of the Edmonton Light Rail Transit Capital Line.
 During Elks games, the service frequency is increased.
 The City of Edmonton and the Elks cooperate on the Green & Go program, which provides free transit rides to the venue from six park and ride lots throughout Edmonton.
 Any holder of a pre-purchased game ticket can travel free on the buses from these lots to Commonwealth Stadium.
 The program was initiated by the city to minimize parking and congestion in the stadium's neighbourhood.
 Game tickets are also valid fare on the LRT service from two hours prior to games to two hours after games.
 The city bans on-street parking in the vicinity of the stadium during games, excepting cars with residential permits.